Price Guide and Frequently Asked Questions (Including Terms & Conditions)

 5. How do I pay?

-When the restoration is complete, owners will be informed immediately that their bear/toy is ready to be paid for and either posted or collected.
+When the restoration is complete, owners will be informed immediately that their bear/toy is ready to be paid for and returned.
 Ambrosia will do this three times.
-Should payment not be received within 5 working days after her repeated attempts at contact for payment/collection, the bear/toy will become the property of Ambrosia to do with as she wishes: she may keep it it, donate it to charity, take it apart for spares, or sell it on ebay in an attempt to recoup repair costs.
+Should payment not be received within 5 working days after her initial request for payment, the bear/toy will become the property of Ambrosia to do with as she wishes.

 6. Is there anything I can do to help the repair/restoration?